shivam228/shivam228/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and working on web software projects and research work.
+- 🤔 &nbsp; I love to explore new technologies and work on Full Stack Developement projects and Machine Learning projects .
-- 🎓 &nbsp; Studying Computer Science Engineering at Kalinga Institute of Industrial Technology.
-- 💼 &nbsp; Working as a Web Developer at KIIT Mechatronics Society.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- 📚 &nbsp; Learning new things, self driven, hard working and friendly.😃
-- ✍️ &nbsp; Pursuing UI/UX Design as hobbies/side hustles.
+- 🎓 &nbsp; Pursuing Masters in CSE from IIIT Banglore.
-- 🔌 &nbsp; *My GOAL: is to work as a R&D Engineer in a leading Tech company in California*.
+- 🔌 &nbsp; *My GOAL: is to work as a R&D Engineer in a leading Tech company.

 <h3> 🛠 &nbsp;Tech Stack</h3>